RENEE MONTAGNE, HOST:

 SIR MERVYN KING: The black cloud has dampened animal spirits, so that businesses and households are battening down the hatches to prepare for the storms ahead.

 REEVES: Philip Reeves, NPR News, London.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.